marcsantiago/videotomp3_golang/README.md

         18          mp4       640x360
         22          mp4       1280x720    (best)

-After you've determined which format you want use this command to download the video:
+After you've determined which format you want use (format code) use the command below to download the video:

     go run downloader.go -n 22 -d [youtube url]